Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 With the package, you also get a savings account.

-You can also use PostFinance with Google Pay and Apple Pay if you want to pay from your phone!
+You can also use PostFinance with Google Pay and Apple Pay to pay from your phone!
 And you can also use PostFinance with TWINT.
-That way, you will not even need a physical card to do your shopping!
+That way, you will not even need a physical card to shop!

 So, overall, PostFinance will have more than enough features for your banking needs.